-We all know how stressful the Christmas season can get when it comes to our finances so it can be difficult to think of things that you can do with your children that are not going to cost you a fortune.
-What people sometimes forget is that Christmas activities can in actual fact be very inexpensive if you use your imagination.
+We all know how stressful the Christmas season can get when it comes to our finance!
+So, it can be difficult to think of things that you can do with your children that are not going to cost you a fortune.
+What people sometimes forget is that Christmas activities can in actual fact be very inexpensive, if you use your imagination.
 Here are five ideas to get you started.

 1. Christmas carolling.

-you could do a search on the internet to find a local group that you could go with or if there are none in your area then why not start your own group and pick a charity to donate any money given to you.
-If you’re not feeling so adventurous to sing in public then why not print off some lyrics and get the music online so that you and your family can have a carolling session at home.
+You could do a quick search on the internet to find a local group that you could go along with.
+However, if there are none in your area, then why not start your own group and pick a charity to donate any money given to you.
+If you’re not feeling so adventurous to sing in public, then why not print off some lyrics and get the music online so that you and your family can have a carolling session at home.
 Children especially love to sing so you could have a fun afternoon together for the cost of some ink.

 2. Put on a show.

 You could either make up a dance to some Christmas music or you could go the whole hog and do a made-up play.
 Depending on how many of you in your family, you could add singing and dancing in with the acting!
 You can then perform for daddy or grandparents and get someone to film it for lasting memories.
 We did this many years ago when Lauren and Chloe were aged five and four.
 They absolutely loved it, it was one of their most favourite Christmas activities and we have it on film somewhere.
 The only problem we have is that we need to transfer it onto a disk as we can not view it until we do.

 Buy a bag of Christmas shaped chocolates such as chocolate Santa’s or snowmen.
 These are normally sold for £1 a bag, but quite often you can get two bags for £1, so very inexpensive.
 You then hide the chocolates all over the house (but make sure you count how many you have hidden so that you know when the game is over!).
 You then get your children to find them.